 2022 Google Ads Checklist: Understand PPC and Make Great Ads

-Pay-per-click (PPC) advertising through Google Ads is one of the best ways to gain immediate exposure for your business in a cost-effective way.
+Pay-per-click (PPC) advertising via Google Ads is one of the best ways to gain immediate exposure for your business.
 This is true now more than ever after the boost that Covid-19 gave to online shopping.

-Still, PPC advertising is complex and requires specialized research and experience to do right.
-So, let's break down what pay-per-click advertising is, why you should consider using PPC, and our recommended 2022 Google Ads checklist for your pay-per-click marketing.
+Still, PPC advertising requires specialized research and experience to do right.
+So, let's break down the following:

 The Benefits of PPC Advertising With the Google Ads Platform